Immiora/the-narrow/wiki/places/Magdalen.md

 The city where our campaign takes place.
 We are trying to find [Corpulenti](GiacomoCorpulenti), who we believe has been kidnapped by [Ham](Ham) and his servants - [pigmen](pigmen).

+### Politics

+Magdalen consists of three principalities, the Magdalen, Lord's Lane and Ratwater.
+Each principality is subdivided in wards, and each principality has its own governor (or Mayor, in the case of Ratwater).
+Together with the chief magistrates of each principality and some prominent guildsmen, they form the [Magdalen City Council](CityCouncil), which is presided by the Lord Mayor of Magdalen, [Tarsim Uptwaith](TarsimUptwaith).
+There is no unified procedure to get on the city council, with some positions being hereditary, others granted on the basis of influence in the city, and a few are even elected officials.

 ### Founding